usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-1.md

 The following are a few examples (non-comprehensive) to illustrate the usage of the command-line arguments.
 Consider the following example:

 ```
-java Driver -path "../../project-tests/SearchEngineTest/input/text/simple/hello.txt"
+java Driver -path "../../project-tests/input/text/simple/hello.txt"
             -index index-text-simple-hello.json
 ```

-The above arguments indicate that `Driver` should build an inverted index from the single `hello.txt` file in the `input/text/simple` subdirectory of the Project Test's directory, and output the inverted index as JSON to the `index-simple-hello.json` file in the current working directory.
+The above arguments indicate that `Driver` should build an inverted index from the single `hello.txt` file in the `input/text/simple` subdirectory of the `project-tests` directory, and output the inverted index as JSON to the `index-simple-hello.json` file in the current working directory.

 ```
-java Driver -path "../../project-tests/SearchEngineTest/input/text/simple/" -index
+java Driver -path "../../project-tests/input/text/simple/" -index
 ```

-The above arguments indicate that `Driver` should build an inverted index from all of the text files found in the `text/simple` subdirectory of the Project Test's directory, and output the inverted index as JSON to the default path `index.json` in the current working directory.
+The above arguments indicate that `Driver` should build an inverted index from all of the text files found in the `text/simple` subdirectory of the `project-tests` directory, and output the inverted index as JSON to the default path `index.json` in the current working directory.

 ```
-java Driver -path "../../project-tests/SearchEngineTest/input/text/simple/"
+java Driver -path "../../project-tests/input/text/simple/"
 ```

-The above arguments indicate that `Driver` should build an inverted index from all of the HTML files found in the `input/text/simple` subdirectory of the SearchEngineTest's directory, but it should **NOT** produce an output file.
+The above arguments indicate that `Driver` should build an inverted index from all of the HTML files found in the `input/text/simple` subdirectory of the `project-tests` directory, but it should **NOT** produce an output file.
 It must still build the inverted index however!
 (This will be useful in the future when we add the ability to search.)

 ## Hints